 Having a morning basket has transformed our mornings.
 It has provided a little bit of structure and expectancy that we were lacking before.
 My kids know what is in our basket, what we will be starting with, and allows us all to get those cobwebs out of our sleepy heads before we really dig into the day.
 (And let’s be honest, it let’s me sit down with my cup of coffee, too.)

 Do you use a morning basket?
+Do you have some morning basket ideas to share?
 Share your basket with me in my online homeschool community or in the comments below!